How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 Introduction

-A few years ago, I decided to do a master of laws (LL.M.).
-I secured four offers: Harvard, New York University, Cambridge, and the Master’s of International Dispute Settlement (MIDS) in Geneva.
-I also received over $140,000 in scholarship offers, including CHF 40,000 from MIDS, a $30,000 Dean’s scholarship from NYU, a $30,000 grant from Harvard, an $8,000 grant from the Harvard General Committee on Scholarships, and $28,000 from the Russian-US Legal Education Foundation.
+Several years ago, I decided to do a master of laws (LL.M.).
+I secured four offers: from Harvard, NYU LL.M. program in arbitration, Cambridge, and MIDS in Geneva.
+I also received over $140,000 in scholarship offers, including CHF 40,000 from MIDS Geneva, a $30,000 Dean’s scholarship from NYU, a $30,000 grant from Harvard, an $8,000 grant from the Harvard General Committee on Scholarships, and $28,000 from the Russian-U.S. Legal Education Foundation.

 In this post, I’ll distill my success strategy in 8 steps.

 I applied over two years.
-The first year, I applied to Oxford, Cambridge and MIDS.
-I had an admission offer from Cambridge and both admission and a full scholarship from MIDS.
-However, after reflecting, I realized that my vision for the future had changed - I no longer planned a career in arbitration.
-I decided to reject the offers and reapply the following year to programs in the United States.
+The first year, received an admission offer from the University of Cambridge and both admission and a full scholarship from MIDS Geneva.
+But after reflecting, I realized that my vision for the future had changed - I no longer planned a career in international arbitration.
+I decided to reject the offers and reapply the following year to LL.M. programs in the United States.
+That's when I was admitted to Harvard and NYU LL.M.

-At the same time, developing a timeline will depend on where you're applying.
-You’ll need to choose your programs, revisit your timeline, and update it accordingly.
+At the same time, your LL.M. application timeline will depend on where you're applying.
+For instance, deadlines for top U.S. programs are usually earlier than for continental Europe.
+You’ll need to first map your application timeline, then choose your LL.M. programs, and then most probably update your timeline accordingly.

 Let’s dive in!

-Start with your why – why do you want to pursue this degree?
+It may sound a bit obvious, but start with your why – why do you want to pursue this LL.M. degree?
 What is it that you want to get out of it?

 “If you don't know where you want to go, then it doesn't matter which path you take.”